-For specific requirements of programmes in Sociology, please consult the Programmes of Study section, Faculty of Arts.
+For specific requirements of programs in Sociology, please consult the Faculty of Arts "Programs of Study" section.
 Normally, courses in Sociology meet for at least three hours a week.
 A more detailed description of courses and course sections is provided in the Sociology supplementary calendar, available from the Sociology Department, 2060 Vari Hall, in March.

 Not all courses listed below will be offered in any one year or term.
-Consult the Department's supplementary calendar for details of courses to be offered.
+Consult the department's supplementary calendar for details of courses to be offered.

-Note: For a list of Atkinson courses which are degree credit exclusions, students should consult the degree credit exclusion/equivalent tables in the Lecture Schedule or the departmental/divisional supplemental calendars.
+Note: For a list of Atkinson courses which are degree credit exclusions, students should consult the degree credit exclusion/equivalent tables in the Lecture Schedule or the departmental/ divisional supplemental calendars.